Inflation explained

 Preserving purchasing power

-How people protect value when money weakens
+How people protect value

 When currency steadily loses purchasing power, doing nothing is a decision.
 Over time, people move out of cash and into assets designed to hold value.